csula/cs460-fall-2015/documents/homeworks/homework1.md

 # Tasks

 1. Run provided main method
-2. Extend abstract class or implement interface
-3. Read graph from file
+2. Read graph from file
-4. Write graph to file
+3. Write graph to file
-5. Verify code by looking at graph
+4. Verify code by looking at graph
-6. Visualize graph [Optional]
+5. Visualize graph [Optional]

-# Deliverables
+# Deliverable

-* `Graph.java`, `Edge.java` & `Node.java`
+* `AdjacencyList.java`, `AdjacencyMatrix.java` and `ObjectOriented` under graph/strategy package
-* Github Pull Requests
+* Github Pull Requests (be sure to pass all unit tests)

 :no_entry_sign: DO NOT MODIFY ANY EXISTING CODES :no_entry_sign: